National Anti-Slavery Standard: History

 The Standard was a weekly newspaper that was published concurrently in New York City and Philadelphia (1854–1865).
 It published the essays, debates, speeches, events, reports, and anything newsworthy that related to the question of slavery in the United States and other parts of the world.
 Its audience were the members of the American Anti-Slavery Society and abolitionists in the north.
-Its two key focuses in the elimination of slavery were religion and politics, which considered slavery as an evil institution.
-Its strong religious appeal asserted that God was the only being that could end slavery.
-However, they did assign value to political action.
-The paper only contained six columns, but its personal accounts of slavery helped express the feelings and moods surrounding the controversy for thirty years.
 It began being published during a time that the American Anti-Slavery Society was torn over tactics of how to go about emancipation.